jonahseguin/jonahseguin/README.md

 # hi, i'm jonah

-full-stack software developer.

-i build software on the internet.
+full-stack software developer. (i build stuff on the internet)

 from Edmonton, currently living in Montréal.